dixonary/fingerterm-reMarkable/README.md

 * Adjusting the font and UI sizes to fit more comfortably on the screen.

 Note that Landscape mode doesn't seem to work - this was true when I downloaded the repo originally from https://github.com/reMarkable/fingerterm .

+## Build instructions

+To build and install fingerterm (as well as other projects like [draft](https://github.com/dixonary/draft-reMarkable), you'll first need to setup QT Creator.
+This is covered on the [reMarkable wiki](https://remarkablewiki.com/devel/qt_creator).
+After that, it's as simple as opening the project in QT Creator and running it with your reMarkable connected to your computer.